-There was an interesting post placed by a new camper on the UK Camping community page I set up on Google+.
-A camper due to go camping in the UK for the first time this year was asking for some advice and tips before he headed on his camping adventure.
+There was an interesting post placed by a new camper on a page I set up on Google+.
+A camper due to go camping in the UK for the first time was asking for some advice and tips before he headed out on his camping adventure.
 I’m not necessarily a camping guru, but over the years running The Secret Campsites’ two campsites at Wild Boar Wood and Beech Estate (formerly Eco Camp UK), I’ve learned a few tricks of the camping trade.
 So I thought about some handy camping tips and advice I had picked up along the way.

-- My big camping tip when it comes to tents is always arrive during daylight if you are putting it up the first time!
+- My big camping tip when it comes to tents is always arrive during daylight if you are putting it up the first time.

 - Always check the ground around which you will be popping your tent up on for lose stones, old tent pegs and sharp objects.
 A rock pressing into your back whilst trying to sleep will be a real annoyance.